jacky-xbb/consistent-hash/README.md

 consistent-hash
 ===============

-Implements consistent hashing that can be used when the number of server nodes can increase or decrease
+Implements consistent hashing that can be used when the number of server nodes can increase or decrease.

 Install:
 ===============